Safeguards Information Analyst (Open Source), Vienna, Austria

 The Division of Information Management comprises four Sections and provides the Department of Safeguards with data processing services, secure information distribution, information analysis and knowledge generation necessary to draw independent, impartial and soundly based safeguards conclusions.

 Reporting to the Section Head and in close collaboration with the Senior Safeguards Analyst (Open Source), the Safeguards Information Analyst (Open Source) contributes to the IAEA’s nuclear verification mission by collecting, processing and analysing the most comprehensive set of safeguards relevant open source information to be consolidated with other types of information available to the Department of Safeguards.
 These analyses directly contribute to the State evaluation process and the preparation of field activities.

 The Safeguards Information Analyst (Open Source) is: 1) an analyst, contributing to the strengthened safeguards system by working in close collaboration with other staff in the Section, Division and Department to collect, process and analyse open source information in support of the safeguards verification mission; 2) a team member of or contributor to various projects, including State evaluation, identifying and following up on issues and areas of interest relevant for safeguards implementation; and 3) a leader of analytical project teams, addressing specific analytical or tools development tasks, and advising other Divisions on information collection, processing and analysis.

 Functions / Key Results Expected

-Tags civil servants data management data processing data processing services factor analysis globalization information management knowledge management military applications network analysis non proliferation nuclear fuel cycle nuclear non proliferation nuclear safeguards procurement scientific cooperation
+Tags civil servants data processing data processing services factor analysis information management network analysis non proliferation nuclear fuel cycle nuclear non proliferation nuclear research

 Competencies and Expertise